tve/blog/content/2018/lp-wifi-rtl8710-deep.md

 deep-sleep with periodic wake-up performance is worse than for the esp32 and esp8266 due to the long time it takes to connect with the access point.

-Stay tuned for the next post which will take a brief look at some other low-power Wifi microcontrollers.
+The [next post](/2018/lp-wifi-other) which will take a brief look at some other low-power Wifi microcontrollers.